t0rzz/SamLoader-Reloaded/README.md

 CLI: Run with `samloader` or `python3 -m samloader`.
 See `samloader --help` and `samloader (command) --help` for help.

-GUI: Run with `samloader-gui` or `python -m samloader.gui` to open a simple graphical interface supporting Check Update, Download, and Decrypt.
+GUI: Run with `samloader-gui` or `python -m samloader.gui` to open a PySide6 (Qt6) graphical interface supporting Check Update, Download, and Decrypt.

 List known CSC regions: run `samloader --listregions` to print known CSC codes and names and exit.
 The list is comprehensive and maintained:
 - It first tries to fetch the latest list from this repository (t0rzz/SamLoader-Reloaded) and caches it locally.